aws-samples/non-profit-blockchain/ngo-events/README.md

-# Part 7: Trigger blockchain events to notify users of NGO donations
+# Part 7: Use blockchain events to notify users of NGO donations

-In this part we will use blockchain events and Amazon Simple Notification Service (SNS) to notify us when a donation has been made.
-Blockchain events allow external applications to listen for and be notified of activity occurring within the smart contracts and the blockchain network.
+Blockchain events allow us to build event-based applications that respond to changes in the smart contracts and the blockchain network.
+These events can used for real time analytics with [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/), or can be sent to other AWS purpose built databases like [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) for faster query times or [Amazon Aurora](https://aws.amazon.com/rds/aurora/) for more complex querying.
+In this workshop, we will use blockchain events and [Amazon Simple Notification Service (SNS)](https://aws.amazon.com/sns/) to notify us when a donation has been made.

 Hyperledger Fabric has three types of events (https://hyperledger.github.io/fabric-sdk-node/release-1.4/tutorial-channel-events.html) that allow us to monitor blockchain network activity.